By Madeline Bocaro ©

 JOHN LENNON PLASTIC ONO BAND – December 11, 1970

 John and Yoko made complementary debut solo albums in 1970.
-The album covers were similar (John leaning on Yoko / Yoko leaning on John beneath a sycamore tree at their home Tittenhurst Park in Ascot.
+The album covers were similar (John leaning on Yoko / Yoko leaning on John beneath an oak tree at their home Tittenhurst Park in Ascot.
 The photos were taken by their friend and assistant Dan Richter.

 The albums were called John Lennon / Plastic Ono Band and Yoko Ono / Plastic Ono Band.
 The first intention was to title John’s album Primal, and Yoko’s album Scream, as the couple had just undergone Arthur Janov’s Primal Scream therapy.
 In Japan, John’s debut post-Beatles solo album was titled ジョンの魂 (John no Tamashii), John’s Soul and Yoko’s was called Yoko’s Heart.